 What is long sight (hypermetropia)?

-People with a minor degree of long sight can usually see at distance, and their near sight is clear.
-However, a person with long sight may get tiring of the eyes, often with a headache and vision discomfort.
+People with a minor degree of long sight can usually see at distance, as this light does not require the same strength of focusing.
+Their near sight may also be clear.
+However, they may get tiring of the eyes, often with a headache and vision discomfort, because the lens is having to work so hard.
 People with more severe hypermetropia are not able to see near objects clearly in focus.
-Long sight means exactly what the term suggests.
-You are sighted (you can see) distant (long) objects.
+Long sight means exactly what the term suggests: you can see objects which are a long distance from you quite clearly.

-The diagram shows the differences in focusing between a normal and a long-sighted (hypermetropic) eye:
+The diagram above shows the differences in focusing between a normal and a long-sighted (hypermetropic) eye:

 What causes long sight (hypermetropia)?

-The causes of hypermetropia are usually genetic (hereditary).
-Long-sightedness can occur at any age but it tends to become more noticeable above the age of 40 years.
+The causes of long sight are usually hereditary (genetic).
+Long sight can occur at any age but it tends to become more noticeable above the age of 40 years.

-In rare cases, hypermetropia is caused by other conditions such as diabetes, small eye syndrome (microphthalmia), cancers around the eye and problems with the blood vessels in the retina.
+In rare cases, long sight is caused by other conditions such as diabetes, small eye syndrome (microphthalmia), cancers around the eye and problems with the blood vessels in the retina.

-Many babies and very young children tend to be slightly hypermetropic but usually grow out of this by about 3 years of age.
+Many babies and very young children tend to be slightly long-sighted but usually grow out of this by about 3 years of age.

-A particular type of age-related long-sightedness called presbyopia occurs because the lens of the eye becomes more stiff with age.
-(See separate leaflet called Age-related Long Sight (Presbyopia) for more information.)
+A particular type of age-related long sight (presbyopia) occurs because the lens of the eye becomes more stiff with age.
+See separate leaflet called Age-related Long Sight (Presbyopia) for more details.

 What are the symptoms of long sight (hypermetropia)?